 Private agencies often have waiting lists for hopeful parents to adopt infants.
 The wait to adopt an infant through a private agency adoption can be years.
 There are many more potential parents waiting than there are infants available to be placed.
 It is helpful for placement if you are willing to adopt a child with special needs and of either gender and any race.
 The more restrictions you have in your profile, the harder it is to find a match for an available child.

 Domestic adoption agencies sometimes have children waiting for adoption that are born with special medical needs and require specialized care.
 Special needs infants can also be found within the foster care system as well.
 If you are interested in children waiting for adoption who may have special medical needs, be sure to tell the caseworkers and have your profile reflect that option.
 Children and infants with special needs often wait longer for placement than children that are born healthy.

-Typically, when adopting a waiting child from the foster care system, cost is minimal.
-There are also some tax credits that may apply to ease some of the cost.
+Typically, when adopting a waiting child from the foster care system, the cost is minimal.
+Some tax credits may apply to ease some of the cost.
 Additionally, in some areas, costs can be reimbursed through the state or county you are working with.